 As with mutation, there are many possible ways to perform a crossover operation -- some much better than others -- and the Evolutionary Solver actually employs multiple variations of two different crossover strategies.

 Selection.
 Fifth -- inspired by the role of natural selection in evolution -- an evolutionary algorithm performs a selection process in which the "most fit" members of the population survive, and the "least fit" members are eliminated.
 In a constrained optimization problem, the notion of "fitness" depends partly on whether a solution is feasible (i.e. whether it satisfies all of the constraints), and partly on its objective function value.
 The selection process is the step that guides the evolutionary algorithm towards ever-better solutions.

 Drawbacks.
 A drawback of any evolutionary algorithm is that a solution is "better" only in comparison to other, presently known solutions; such an algorithm actually has no concept of an "optimal solution," or any way to test whether a solution is optimal.
 (For this reason, evolutionary algorithms are best employed on problems where it is difficult or impossible to test for optimality.)
 This also means that an evolutionary algorithm never knows for certain when to stop, aside from the length of time, or the number of iterations or candidate solutions, that you wish to allow it to explore.

-But with the Premium Solver Platform and the Solver Platform SDK, you are not limited to a genetic or evolutionary algorithm -- you have a full arsenal of linear, nonlinear and evolutionary Solver engines that you can apply to the full range of problems you encounter.
+But with Analytic Solver Optimization and Solver SDK Platform, you are not limited to a genetic or evolutionary algorithm -- you have a full arsenal of linear, nonlinear and evolutionary Solver engines that you can apply to the full range of problems you encounter.